onlinecity/wp-gatewayapi/readme.txt

 - Most SMS'es are delivered within 0,3 second.

 If you would prefer to disable the UI-features and do all the sending from code, then that's possible as well.
 For this purpose you can use the method `gwapi_send_sms` which accepts arguments for message, recipient(s), sender-text and type of SMS.

-= NEW IN VERSION 1.4: PROPER CONTACT FORM 7-INTEGRATION =

-This version sports better integration with Contact Form 7, as well as the possibility to create "Send SMS"-forms in Contact Form 7.

 = Getting Started =